 An Italian favorite, these Parmesan Crusted Chicken Cutlets are crispy on the outside, tender, and juicy on the inside.
 So flavorful!
-The secret is in our bread crumb mixture and it creates the perfect meal for a busy weeknight dinner.
+The secret is our bread crumb mixture creates the perfect meal for a busy weeknight dinner.

 This recipe is similar to our delicious Parmesan Crusted Turkey Cutlets and our Filet of Flounder Cutlets, which everyone adores!
 So be sure to them out.

 With our step-by-step photos and video, you’ll learn how to make these chicken cutlets in a matter of minutes.

 It’s the perfect meal to serve your family! 😉

 This is our mom’s recipe, and she uses the finest ingredients to make these chicken cutlets taste their best! ... and they are the best!